matek10000/matek10000/README.md

 ## 🧑‍🎓 I am a second-year Applied Computer Science student.

-## Specializing in C# and .NET development.
+## 👨‍💻 Specializing in: C# and .NET development.
 Additionally, I have a solid understanding of fundamental concepts in JavaScript and CSS.

 ## 📷🏎️ I have a keen interest in creating videos and a passion for automotive engineering and cars.